hackmodular/PaperTapePunchBlock/README.md

 Feed hole dowel pins are 1mm diameter.
 Ideally the shorter dowel pins need to be 3.6mm in length.
 I found that pins listed on eBay as 4mm were in fact perfectly 3.6mm. https://www.ebay.co.uk/itm/383083838914

 I got better results with the narrowest tape gaps.
-0.2mm shim washers work best, but 0.3 will allow joined tapes.
+Shim washers are 3mm inner diameter 6mm OD.
+0.2mm thick shim washers work best, but 0.3 will allow joined tapes.

 # Constructing the Punch Block